droveda/microservice-study/README.md

 # microservice-study
-Study with some examples os micro services using spring-boot + spring-cloud
+Study with some examples of micro services using spring-boot + spring-cloud

-This is a project example using spring cloud technologies.
+This is an example project using spring cloud technologies.

 -Auth
  * auth server using spring security and oauth2